About us

 Membership

 WACC members receive news and information through its regular publications as well as occasional books, an annual report and other materials.
 Regional associations also produce newsletters.
-In addition, members are invited to participate in regional and global activities such as seminars, workshops and Congresses.
-Membership is open to individuals, churches, church-related agencies and media producers, educational institutions, secular communication organisations and anyone else sympathetic to WACC’s mission and to the Christian Principles of Communication.
+In addition, members are invited to participate in regional and global activities.
+Membership is open to individuals, churches, church-related agencies and media producers, educational institutions, secular communication organisations, and anyone else sympathetic to WACC’s mission and to WACC’s principles of communication for all.

 Work

-WACC offers professional guidance on communication policies, interprets developments in global communications, and discusses the consequences which such developments have for Churches and communities everywhere, especially in the South.
+WACC offers professional guidance on communication policies, interprets developments in global communications, and discusses the consequences which such developments have for churches and communities everywhere, especially in the global South.
 WACC works towards the empowerment of women and assists the training of Christian communicators.

 Supporters